The best yum cha restaurants in Melbourne

 Gold Leaf Docklands

 When you're heading to Docklands, dining at Gold Leaf is a must.
-Gold Leaf adds a creative flair to authentic Cantonese yum cha with more than 100 dim sum dishes to choose from.
-They don’t just keep the fun limited to the day time, you can get their delicious yum cha at night, too.
+This yum cha go-to has more than 100 dim sum dishes to choose from so the whole family will be happy.
+The fun isn't just limited to the day time, you can get their delicious yum cha at night, too.
 The menu heroes fresh seafood, but there are vegetarian-friendly options.
 Plant-based folks will adore the deep-fried spicy salt and pepper bean curd.

 Shark Fin Inn